Office 365 Education Self-Sign up: Technical FAQ

 If your school already has an existing Office 365 environment without student accounts, we will create a user in the tenant and assign licenses based on the student’s school email address.
 This means that the number of users you are managing at any particular time will grow as students, faculty, and staff sign up for the service.

 If your school does not have an Office 365 environment connected to your email domain, there will be no change in how you manage identity.
-Students, faculty and staff will be added to a new, cloud-only user directory, and you can elect to take over as the tenant admin and manage them.
+Students, faculty, and staff will be added to a new, cloud-only user directory, and you will have the option to elect to take over as the tenant admin and manage them.

 What is the process to manage a tenant created by Microsoft for my students?

 If a tenant was created by Microsoft, you can claim and manage that tenant by following these steps:

 Join the tenant by using an email address domain that matches the tenant domain you want to manage.
 For example, if Microsoft created the contoso.edu tenant, you will need to join the tenant with an email address ending with @contoso.edu.